bongloy/bongloy-terms/pages/issuing/cardholder_terms.en.md

 (8)     If circumstances beyond our control (such as fire, flood, or computer or communication failure) prevent the completion of the transaction, despite reasonable precautions that we have taken; or
 (9)     Any other exceptions stated in our Agreement with you.

-**Your Liability for Unauthorized Transfers**
+### Your Liability for Unauthorized Transfers

 Contact us at once if you believe your Card has been lost or stolen.
 Telephoning is the best way to minimize your possible losses.
 If you believe your Card has been lost or stolen, or that someone has transferred or may transfer money from your Card Account without your permission, call +855(0) 23 532 0888.
 If your Card has been lost or stolen, we will close your Card Account to keep losses down.

-**Other Miscellaneous Terms**
+### Other Miscellaneous Terms

 Your Card and your obligations under this Agreement may not be assigned.
 We may transfer our rights under this Agreement.
 Use of your Card is subject to all applicable rules and customs of any clearinghouse or other association involved in transactions.
 We do not waive our rights by delaying or failing to exercise them at anytime.
 If any provision of this Agreement shall be determined to be invalid or unenforceable under any rule, law, or regulation of any governmental agency, the validity or enforceability of any other provision of this Agreement shall not be affected.
 This Agreement will be governed by the law of the Kingdom of Cambodia.

-**Amendment and Cancellation**
+### Amendment and Cancellation

 We may amend or change the terms and conditions of this Agreement at any time.
 You will be notified of any change in the manner provided by applicable law prior to the effective date of the change.
 However, if the change is made for security purposes, we can implement such change without prior notice.
 We may cancel or suspend your Card or this Agreement at any time.
 You may cancel this Agreement by returning the Card to us.
 Your cancellation of this Agreement will not affect any of our rights or your obligations arising under this Agreement prior to termination.

 In the event that your Card Account is cancelled, closed, or terminated for any reason, you may request the unused balance to be returned to you via a check to the mailing address we have in our records.
 There is a fee for this service.
 Please refer to the fee schedule above.
 The Issuer reserves the right to refuse to return any unused balance amount less than $1.00.

-**Information About Your Right to Dispute Transactions** In case of a discrepancy or questions about your electronic transactions, call +855(0)23 532 0888 or https://bongloy.com/card/dispute.
+### Information About Your Right to Dispute Transactions

+In case of a discrepancy or questions about your electronic transactions, call +855(0)23 532 0888 or email.
 You must contact us no later than sixty (60) calendar days after we posted the transaction(s) to the Card Account.

 You agree to cooperate fully with our investigation and to provide any additional information or documentation we may need for the claim.